pwa-builder/CloudAPK/Next-steps.md

 Google Play's [Children And Families Policy](https://developer.android.com/google-play/guides/families) blocks PWAs from targetting children because PWAs potentially have full access to the web.

-If you're building an education app, for example, you'll need to specify `Target Audience: Older Users` when submitting your app.
+If you're building an education app, for example, you'll need to specify `Target Audience: Older Users` when submitting your app to Google Play.
 Otherwise your app may not be approved, or may be removed from the Store.

-Google is working on engineering and policy updates to allow for this in the future.
+Google is considering engineering and policy updates to permit PWAs for children in the future.
 Please see [this thread](https://github.com/pwa-builder/PWABuilder/issues/1752) for more details.

 ## Need more help?